Members

 Dr. Karen Zwijze-Koning

-Karen Zwijze is a senior researcher at the Theological University of Kampen.
+Karen Zwijze is a senior researcher at Theological University Utrecht.
 Her research focusses on the church renewal program Kerk2030.
 Kerk2030 aims to help local churches develop towards vitality and sustainability by creating a reflective culture on church practices.
 Karen holds a PhD in organizational communication and is therefore especially interested in the implementation of collaborative governance within churches and their strategic goal deployment.
 Karen is married to Robert and together they have two children.

 E: khzwijze@tukampen.nl

-W: https://zwijzeadvies.nl/publicaties
+W: research.tukampen.nl/en/persons/kh-zwijze-koning

 Visiting fellows